nmbr73/Kernfusion/Wiki/Kartaverse/Pipeline Guide - intentions.md

+> [!wiki-todo] Make this into an article?
+> Maybe this post could be made an introduction/intention/explanation article for the [[Immersive Pipeline Integration Guide]]?!?

 Kartaverse Workflows | Immersive Pipeline Integration Guide 512 pages https://docs.google.com/document/d/1tewIaHZh8mWI8x5BzlpZBkF8eXhK2b_XhTWiU_93HBA/edit?usp=sharing

 A recent question on LinkedIn asked me to summarize what the Kartaverse Pipeline Guide was about: Q.